No surprise, the majority of the top ten billionaires have a tech or tech-enabled business.

 The majority of companies hire developers incorrectly because they base their decision on a candidate’s years of experience, salary range, and theoretical knowledge.
 However, hiring a developer is a science in and of itself and requires careful consideration.

-This blog thus aims to provide readers with a basic understanding of what role a developer plays for a business, potential challenges in the process of hiring a developer in 2023, and expert tips for hiring top developers in 2023!
+This blog thus aims to provide readers with a basic understanding of the potential challenges in the process of hiring a developer in 2024, and expert tips to hire a developer!

-The gap between the demand and supply of software developers has also significantly increased in the past few years.
-Amidst this roaring demand and deficit supply, securing the best candidates that fit your business needs, could be an uphill battle in 2023.
+The gap between the demand and supply of software developers has significantly increased in the past few years.
+Amidst this roaring demand and deficit supply, securing the best candidates that fit your business needs, could be an uphill battle in 2024.

 The problem doesn’t end here.
 While hiring the best developers is becoming a daunting task for businesses, frequent upskilling is a constant issue faced by developers.